The Private Patient Room project was a 16,290-square-foot renovation of the second floor of the existing space into a new nursing unit.

 The renovation creates 21 new private patient rooms around a nursing support core.
 In addition, the new private patient room nursing unit allows a number of semiprivate patient rooms in the existing hospital to be used as private patient rooms.

-Designed for patient comfort and privacy, STC rated walls and sound seal hardware on the doors was used to reduce noise to and from adjacent areas.
+Designed for patient comfort and privacy, STC-rated walls and sound seal hardware on the doors were used to reduce noise to and from adjacent areas.
 LED lighting was utilized throughout the project and includes dimmer switches to minimize any disturbance to patients.
 Four of the patient rooms are bariatric rooms that were designed with safe patient handling equipment.
-All patient rooms are subdivided into three distinct zones for patient, family and staff which allow for efficiency in patient care while encouraging family involvement.
+All patient rooms are subdivided into three distinct zones for patient, family and staff which allow for efficient inpatient care while encouraging family involvement.

-Overall, the project supports Anderson Hospital’s desire to enhance inpatient care and shorten the duration of hospitals stays.
-The project was finished early and on-budget.
+Overall, the project supports Anderson Hospital’s desire to enhance inpatient care and shorten the duration of hospital stays.
+The project was finished early and on budget.
 The Korte Team is proud to be part of such an important project to the community.